sakshisharma84/mke-docs/content/docs/configuration/monitoring.md

   enableCAdvisor: true
 ```

-## Opscare (Under development)
+## OpsCare (Under development)

 [Mirantis OpsCare](https://www.mirantis.com/resources/opscare-datasheet/) is
 an advanced monitoring and alerting solution.
-Once it is integrated, Mirantis Opscare will enhance the monitoring
+Once it is integrated, Mirantis OpsCare will enhance the monitoring
 capabilities of MKE 4 by incorporating additional tools and features, such as
 [Prometheus Alertmanager](https://prometheus.io/docs/alerting/latest/alertmanager/).

-Disabled by default, you can enable Mirantis Opscare through the MKE configuration file.
+Disabled by default, you can enable Mirantis OpsCare through the MKE configuration file.

 ```yaml
 monitoring: